NetanelShimoni/Final_Project/README.md

 industry is integrated, the goal is to compress * executable files with the help of algorithms that will be taught in the elective course "Data Compression" by Professor Dana Shapira
-## Executable file:
-is a file that contains data translated into the program by the computer.
+**Executable file** is a file that contains data translated into the program by the computer.
 Typically, the file includes a binary representation of machine commands for a particular processor